psyfb2/Pacman/README.md

 6. Entity images
 7. Option to chose different difficulties
 8. Permanent LeaderBoard for top 5 legendary players only!
-9. Code refactoring and clean up and much more....
+9. Code refactoring, clean up
+and much more....